davidphilipbarr/labwcpipemenus/README.md

 [app-list.sh](app-list.sh) - this only uses wlrctrl, which is widely available in most distributions, it also splits the window lists into minimised and viewable rather than in one list mixed up, but only shows if a window is minimised or not.
+It supports manually excluding apps from the list too.
 It has the least obscure app 'dependencies' so should work on most systems without having to build anything.

 #### The others
 app-list-cut.sh - this uses lswt and wlrctrl and uses cut (doesn't require jq and will only work at the moment with GIT lswt) - supports minimised and active window identification as well as the ability to manually exclude certain windows from the list.